 1. Banff National Park and the Rocky Mountains

 Located in the province of Alberta, the Banff National Park lies at the heart of the majestic Canadian Rocky Mountains.
-With breathtaking snow-capped mountain ranges and crystal clear lakes, ther are one fo the ost beautifulplaces in the country.
+With breathtaking snow-capped mountain ranges and crystal clear lakes, they are one of the most beautiful places in the country.
 Three popular downhill ski resorts operate within the park – Lake Louise Ski Resort, Sunshine Village, and Mount Norquay.
-There are wildlife tours, ice walks, snowshoeing, and dogsled, horse sleigh rides and backcountry trails available throughout the park.
+There are wildlife tours, ice walks, snowshoeing, dogsled, horse sleigh rides, and backcountry trails available throughout the park.

 2. Toronto’s CN Tower

 Located on the shores of Lake Ontario is the iconic CN Tower.
-This famous landmark stands at 553 meters high and is one of the tallest structures in the world.
+This famous landmark stands 553 meters high and is one of the tallest structures in the world.
 The tower is home to various attractions, such as the revolving 360 restaurant, and the Glass Floor.
 It offers breathtaking views of the city and beyond.
-Visible from everywhere in thecity, the tower is lit up in different colors each night.
+Visible from everywhere in the city, the tower is lit up in different colours each night.

 3. Niagara Falls

-Niagra Falls is perhaps Canada’s most famous natural sites.
-Located on the border with the USA, it drops over 57 meters into the the Niagara Gorge.
+Niagra Falls is perhaps Canada’s most famous natural site and one of the best places to visit in Canada.
+Located on the border with the USA, it drops over 57 meters into the Niagara Gorge.
 Conveniently located near Toronto, millions visit each year.
 Each season brings something new to this popular attraction.
 In the summer there are various boat tours and the Clifton Hill SkyWheel.
-In the winters, if you’re lucky, you migt be able to see the falls completely frozen.
+In the winter, if you’re lucky, you might be able to see the falls completely frozen.

 4. Old Quebec (Vieux-Quebec)